mpnally/Terrifically-Simple-JSON/README.md

 ### <a name="explicit-urls"></a>An explicit way of encoding URLs

-The following two examples are both Terrifically Simple JSON (you can verify that they follow the rules).
+The following two examples are both Terrifically Simple JSON (you can verify that they follow the constraints).
 ```JSON
 {
  "_id": "http://martin-nally.name#",